 Located in Morgan Hill, a sleepy bedroom community just South of Silicon Valley is The Lodge.
 The goal of the development from the outset was to make progress towards meeting the overwhelming demand for permanent, affordable senior housing.
 More than just a place to live, the community was designed and built to focus on holistic health, while also fulfilling CDP’s core missions of establishing pride of place, building thriving communities, providing nutritious food, encouraging engagement through art, and lifelong learning.

 In that vein, The Lodge provides a place for seniors in an area that would otherwise be inhospitable to residents who fall well below the median income in Santa Clara County, a.k.a.
 Silicon Valley.
-While it is just a start, this project and others like it would hopefully be the beginning of a solution to the housing affordability crisis in the Bay Area, which hits lower-income seniors especially hard.
-Because the majority of The Lodge residents will likely never be able to afford market-rate senior housing, or an assisted living facility, the amenities and programming at our property are tailored to accommodate residents for the long-term, until they near the end of their lives.
-To make sure we provided the best possible permanent home in light of this reality, CDP conducted extensive research into those aspects of market-rate assisted living that had the highest impact and lowest cost.
+While it is just a start, this project and others like it will hopefully be the beginning of a solution to the housing affordability crisis in the Bay Area, which hits lower-income seniors especially hard.
+Because the majority low-income seniors are likely to never be able to afford market-rate senior housing, or an assisted living facility, the amenities and programming at our property are tailored to accommodate residents for the long-term.
+To make sure we provid the best possible permanent home in light of this reality, CDP conducted extensive research into those aspects of market-rate assisted living that had the highest impact and lowest cost.
 We then incorporated that knowledge into our community so that we could provide a similar living environment at a cost that wouldn’t jeopardize the financial stability and economic viability of the project.

 The abundant amenities are reminiscent of those found in a market rate senior living or assisted living community and include a commercial kitchen with beautiful dining room and fireplace; an arts and crafts room with a kitchen, computer lab, and television; a library; a salon; a game room with card tables; and an exercise room.
 In addition there are outdoor amenities including a meandering walking path, bocce ball courts, outdoor dining and bbq’s, and a dog run.

 The Lodge went through several iterations before CDP came into the picture and was able to get the project to the finish line.
-Originally conceived as a market rate congregate care community for seniors 55 and over, the project was initially designed and entitled by a well known for profit market rate developer.
-When the recession arrived in the end of 2008 the developer pulled the plug on the project and the dust began collecting until an affordable housing developer began working on the project in 2010.
+Originally conceived as a market rate congregate care community for seniors 55 and over, the project was initially designed and entitled by a well known for-profit market rate developer.
+When the recession came at the end of 2008 the developer pulled the plug on the project and the dust collected until an affordable housing developer began working on the project in 2010.
 When that developer couldn’t figure out how to move the project forward to fruition after 2 years of effort, the Seller was introduced to CDP and provided CDP with the opportunity to breathe some new life into the concept.

 Due to the incipient nature of CDP at the time it was necessary to link up with a financial partner who was willing to put their balance sheet into the mix to get the deal closed.
-With CDP as the lead Developer and the new partner, ICON, as the Co-Developer a great team was born.
-We proceeded towards a relatively swift closing in Q4 of CDP’s first year in business and suddenly we had a $25,000,000 project underway that was designed as a market rate project but would be serving low income seniors - a win win all the way around.
+With CDP as the lead Developer and the new partner, ICON, as the Co-Developer, a great team was born.

 Number of Units: 138